ReallyGoodSmarts/reallygoodsmarts.github.io/README.md

 # Hello!

-We're a prototyping and product collaborative led by John Keefe devoted to making sophisticated simple things.
+We're a prototyping and product collaborative devoted to sharing knowledge and making sophisticated, simple things.